List of ambassadors of Russia to the United Kingdom

 The ambassador extraordinary and plenipotentiary of the Russian Federation to the United Kingdom of Great Britain and Northern Ireland, or formally the ambassador of the Russian Federation to the Court of St James's, is the official representative of the president and the government of the Russian Federation to the monarch and the government of the United Kingdom.

 The ambassador and his staff work at large in the Russian Embassy in London, while the official residence of the ambassador is 13 Kensington Palace Gardens.
 There is a consulate general in Edinburgh.

-The post of ambassador to the United Kingdom is currently held by Andrey Kelin, incumbent since 5 November 2019.
+The post of ambassador to the United Kingdom is currently vacant, after the previous incumbent was withdrawn on 21 July 2026.